 Ep 13 (Part B): Conversation with Dr Avinash Kumar

 Suchitra Vijayan in conversation with Avinash Kumar, Executive Director, Amnesty India.
 The conversation will focus on #BK11: UAPA and the state of rights and resistance in India.

 June 19, 2020

-Ep 13: Conversation with Etienne Maynier
+Ep 13 (Part A): Conversation with Etienne Maynier

 Join Suchitra Vijayan conversation with Etienne Maynier, a Technologist from Amnesty Tech.
 The conversation will focus on how Indian human rights defenders are being targeted by a coordinated spyware operation.